cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 ![plot](./Exercise/ExploitationConcept2.png)

-Why can't you just do a jump at the SE Handler to shellcode?
+Question: Why can't you just do a jump at the SE Handler to shellcode?

-SEH Handler's pop pop ret must be a SafeSEH unprotected address Attempted to use a ROP gadget from kernel32.dll but fail.
+SEH Handler's pop pop ret must be a SafeSEH unprotected address.
+Technically if I find a jmp instruction in the SafeSEH module, I should be able to do it.

-Probably if we have a jump instruction can work!
+I discovered this by attempting to use a ROP gadget from kernel32.dll which failed.

 WinDBG Commands: